abenz1267/hyprland-easyfocus/README.md

 - `box_size`: The size of the boxes around the labels.
 - `ignore_current`: If true, the current window will not get a label.
 - `dim_inactive`: If true, inactive windows will be dimmed.
+- `ignore_workspace`: If true, all windows will be considered.
+- `workspace_label_width`: The width of the activation-label in the workspace-view.

 ## Keybindings